St Colman's College, Newry: Orchestra

-The school has a sixty-member orchestra, run by the music teachers and with the help of additional instrumental tuition from local musicians.
+The school has a large orchestra, run by the Head of Music and with the help of additional instrumental tuition from local musicians.

-The school also has two string quartets, a flute quintet, a woodwind quintet, a brass quintet and a band.
+The school also has a concert band and a big band.

-St Colman's won the 2005, 2013, 2014 and 2019 Newry Feis Orchestra group Cup.
+St Colman's won the 2005, 2013, 2014, 2019, 2022, 2023 and 2024 Newry Feis Cup.

 Choir

 The school choir has worked with St George's Singers, Belfast and the Ulster Orchestra, the Irish College in Paris and Le Bec-Hellouin, mother house of the Order of Saint Benedict of Holy Cross Abbey, Rostrevor.

 The choir has taken part in six editions of Morning Service for BBC Radio Ulster, broadcast live from the College's Chapel and St Brigid's Church, Newry.
 The trebles have performed live in Broadcasting House, Belfast as part of BBC Radio Ulster's Sounds Classical.
 The choir has also recorded with BBC Northern Ireland for the programmes O Little Town and Our Wee World.
 The choir were winners of the Southern Grammar School Regional Heat of the UTV School Choir of the Year 2005.
+The school choir allows students to develop team working skills as well as allowing them to develop sight singing and their overall musicality.

 Also in 2005 the choir took part in the 20th anniversary of Sing Carols which was broadcast on BBC NI and BBC Radio Ulster.
 Their live BBC Radio Ulster's performance of Elaine Agnew's commissioned work Blessed was used on the promotional CD for the European Chamber Orchestra's educational programme throughout the European Union.

+In Newry Musical Feis, the choir won the Secondary Schools Choir Competition in 2024, with the tenors and basses winning the plainsong competition.